gecko0307/dagon/doc/README.md

 Dagon is named after a god from H. P. Lovecraft's Cthulhu Mythos pantheon.
 This name was choosen in accordance with the community tradition of naming D projects using words beginning with 'd'.

 ## Architecture
-Dagon is a hierarchical component-based engine.
+Dagon is a hierarchical component-based framework.
 At the root of the hierarchy there is an `Application` object.
 It can store one or multiple `Scene` objects.
 Each scene has its own assets, logics, event system, etc. Scene stores `Entity` objects which are basic building blocks of the game world. `Entity` can be transformed, animated and rendered.

 Read more [here](https://github.com/gecko0307/dagon/blob/master/doc/Architecture.md).